DNS

 Subdomain/fully qualified domain:

-Ex: www.hamleys.com (completely different than hamleys.com we understand it with an example)
+EX: www.hamleys.com (completely different than hamleys.com we understand it with an example)

 or server1.yada.ghost.example.com

-Understand with an example
+Understanding with an Example

 The following are those people and That one thing!